 Despite the addictions epidemic, however, addiction has not been designated as an essential topic of coursework or training for health care professionals.
 Through a project for IU's Responding to the Addictions Crisis Grand Challenge, Andrea Pfeifle, associate dean for Interprofessional Health Education and Practice at the IU School of Medicine, is addressing this issue.

 She and her team are bringing together leadership in IU's health-related schools to revise curricula and create standards for ensuring that IU graduates entering the health care workforce are ready to work together to help patients prevent and overcome addiction.
-The project also models this team approach in a new pain management clinic providing effective alternatives to opioids through treatments and therapies tailored to each patient.
+The project, "Leveraging interprofessional education to improve training for future health professionals in pain management, alternatives to opioids and better prescribing practices," also models this team approach in a new pain management clinic providing effective alternatives to opioids through treatments and therapies tailored to each patient.

 "Through this project, we are training Indiana’s future frontline workforce to address this crisis by working together to recognize and address addiction and overdose through screening, prevention, treatment and harm reduction and effective pain management," Pfeifle said.